tranqui/active-model-bplus/README.md

 * [C. Nardini et al., Phys.
 Rev. X 7, 021007 (2017)](https://doi.org/10.1103/PhysRevX.7.021007).

 These authors have uploaded their numerical implementation as a [github repository](https://github.com/elsentjhung/active-model-B-plus) which is a another helpful resource.
+Our implementation uses their numerical scheme, and our test code contains a [repackaging of their code](test/tjhung_ambplus.h) to verify binary compatability between implementations.

 To understand how Active Model B+ emerges from a minimal system, see [this preprint](https://arxiv.org/abs/2406.02409).